Harry Bliss: Career

 In 2019 Bliss teamed up with entertainer Steve Martin, collaborating on cartoons and comic strips.
-Celadon Books published their best-selling cartoon collection 'A Weath of Pigeons' in the fall of 2020.
+Celadon Books published their best-selling cartoon collection 'A Wealth of Pigeons' in the fall of 2020.
 Bliss and Martin published their second book together, ‘Number One is Walking: My Life in the Movies and Other Diversions’ in November of 2022.
 Both were New York Times bestsellers.
 Bliss is currently working on a cartoon memoir, ‘You Can Never Die,’ to be published by Celadon due out in 2024.

-Bliss has served on the board of directors for The Center for Cartoon Studies (CCS) in White River Junction, Vermont.
-In 2016, in conjunction with CCS, Bliss created a new one-month fellowship for cartoonists, the "Cornish CCS Residency Fellowship," in a house in Cornish, New Hampshire, he bought that used to belong to J. D. Salinger.

-As an animal rights activist, Bliss has regularly contributed covers for PETA's Animal Times magazine and designed sculptures for PETA that have appeared in major American cities in an ongoing effort to stop animal suffering.
+Bliss has been on the board of directors for The Center for Cartoon Studies (CCS) which is based in White River Junction, Vermont.
+In 2016, in conjunction with CCS, Bliss created a new one-month fellowship for cartoonists, the "Cornish CCS Residency Fellowship," housed in a home in Cornish, New Hampshire which he bought (it was owned by author J. D. Salinger).
+As an animal rights activist, Bliss has regularly contributed covers for PETA's Animal Times magazine and designed sculptures for PETA which have appeared in major American cities in an ongoing effort to stop animal suffering.
 McDonald's, Ringling Brothers Circus, and Kentucky Fried Chicken are among the prime targets of Bliss's and PETAs efforts.

 Since 2004 Bliss has visited many schools and interacted with thousands of children all over the world teaching comics/drawing/satire.
-Bliss has travelled to Peru, Bucharest, Moscow, Saint Petersburg, Singapore, and Dubai, as well as within the United States.
-The goal with these school visits is to demonstrate the need for creating thinking through drawing.
-With accessible language for kids and educators and aided by a fun interactive "scribble" game, Bliss seeks to illuminate perception based on the act of drawing.
+He has traveled to Peru, Bucharest, Moscow, Saint Petersburg, Singapore, and Dubai as well as within the United States.
+The goal with the school visits is to demonstrate the need for creating critical thinking through drawing.
+With accessible language for kids and educators and aided by a fun interactive "scribble" game, he seeks to illuminate perception based on the act of drawing.